Diary of a Wimpy Kid: Dog Days (film): Production

-The film was produced on a budget of $22 million.
+Diary of a Wimpy Kid: Dog Days was produced on a budget of $22 million.
 Principal photography began on August 8, 2011, in Vancouver and was completed on October 7, 2011.
 The location for the country club pool was the Eagle Ridge Pool in Coquitlam, British Columbia.
 Filming there took place during the end of August 2011.
 The municipal pool scenes at the beginning and the end of the movie were filmed at Steveston Pool in Richmond, BC.
 Filming occurred there during the beginning of September 2011.
 The Chinese Bunkhouse at the Steveston Shipyards in Richmond was the location of the Wilderness Explorers cabin for Troop 133.
 During filming, stars Zachary Gordon and Robert Capron, were seen riding the Corkscrew at Playland at Vancouver's fair, the PNE.
 Capron had to wear a wig for the film, as his hair was shaved to play the role of the young Curly Howard in The Three Stooges, as explained in The Wimpy Kid Movie Diary book.
 A poster was leaked in March 2012.
 A teaser trailer was attached to The Three Stooges.
 An advance screening for the film was held on July 31, 2012.
+Dune Entertainment financed the film.

 Release

-The film was released in U.S. theaters on August 3, 2012.
+Dog Days was released in U.S. theaters on August 3, 2012.
 The film was released on iTunes on December 4, 2012 and on DVD and Blu-ray in the United States on December 18, 2012.

 An animated short film set after the events of the film, Diary of a Wimpy Kid: Class Clown, was released on the home media release of it, with Zachary Gordon reprising his role as Greg Heffley, and audio of various other cast members from the film covering it.

 Reception

 Box office

-The film grossed $49,008,662 in the U.S. and Canada, and $28,221,033 in other territories, for a total gross of $77,229,695.
+The film grossed $49,008,662 in the U.S. and Canada, and $28,221,033 in other territories, for a total gross of $77,229,695, becoming the most commercially successful film in the series.

 The film grossed $14,623,599 in its opening weekend in 3,391 theaters.
 It later expanded to 3,401 theaters in its second weekend, where it grossed $8,002,166.